polterguy/phosphorusfive/core/p5.ajax/README.md

 p5.ajax uses JSON internally to return updates back to the client.
 This means, that among other things, it rarely needs to re-render your controls, using "partial rendering".
-You can also inject any new control, in a postback or Ajax callback, at any position in your page, as long as its parent control, is of type "Container", and you use the "factory method" to create your controls.
+You can also inject any new control, in a postback or Ajax callback, at any position in your page, as long as its parent control, is of type "Container", and you use the apropriate factory method to create your controls.

-The JSON parts of p5.ajax, means that the bandwidth consumption when consuming the library, is ridiculously small, compared to frameworks built around "partial rendering", which requires some portion of the page, to be "partially re-rendered".
+The JSON parts of p5.ajax, means that the bandwidth consumption when consuming the library, is ridiculously small, compared to frameworks built around "partial rendering", which requires some portion of the page, to be partially re-rendered.

 This also makes the client-side JavaScript parts of P5 tiny compared to other Ajax "frameworks".
-In its release build, minified and GZipped, the entire JavaScript parts to p5.ajax, is actually no more than 5KB.
+In its release build, minified and GZipped, the entire JavaScript parts in p5.ajax, is actually ~5KB.

 ## ViewState

 The ViewState is "bye, bye" in p5.ajax.
-Or rather, to be correct, it is kept, but on the server side of things.
-This means that the amount of data sent back and forth between your clients and server, is probably less than a fraction of what you are used to from other Ajax frameworks, such as ASP.NET Ajax and similar frameworks.
+Or rather, to be accurate, it is kept, but on the server.
+This means that the amount of data sent back and forth between your clients and server, is probably less than a fraction of what you are used to from other Ajax frameworks, such as ASP.NET Ajax, and similar frameworks.

-The above have some consequences though, which is that the memory consumption on the server, increases for each session object that connects to it simultaneously.
+The above comes with some consequences though, which is that the memory consumption on the server, increases for each session object that connects to it simultaneously.

-"Out of the box", without tweaking the library, this means that it is best suited for building web apps, where you don't have an extreme amount of simultaneously users.
-As a general rule, I'd suggest using p5.ajax for building "enterprise apps", without too many simultaneous users, and not for instance, social media websites, such as Facebook or Twitter, for the above mentioned reasons.
+Out of the box, without tweaking the library, this means that it is best suited for building web apps, where you don't have an extreme amount of simultaneously users.
+As a general rule, I'd suggest using p5.ajax for building enterprise apps, without too many simultaneous users, and not for instance; Social media websites, such as Facebook or Twitter, for the above mentioned reasons.

 Another consequence, is that (by default), only 5 simultaneous tabs are tolerated